benpolinsky/artvsart-remix/notes.md

 [ ] - some styles

 [ ] - Decide if user auth is even needed.
-If we can prevent otherwise against bots maybe.. (the remix "stacks" have some bots handling)
+If we can prevent otherwise against bots maybe..

 [ ] - Stats for art